Glomerella graminicola

-Glomerella graminicola is an economically important crop parasite affecting both wheat and maize where it causes the plant disease Anthracnose Leaf Blight.
+Glomerella graminicola is an economically important crop parasite affecting both wheat and maize where it causes the plant disease anthracnose leaf blight.

 Host and symptoms

-G. graminicola is an anamorphic fungus which is identified as Colletotrichum graminicola in the teleomorphic phase.
+Glomerella graminicola is an anamorphic fungus which is identified as Colletotrichum graminicola in the teleomorphic phase.
 It is the anamorphic phase that causes anthracnose in many cereal species.
 While the main host of this disease is maize, it can also affect other cereals and grasses, such as sorghum, ryegrass, bluegrass, barley, wheat, and some cultivars of fescue where the production of fruiting bodies cause symptoms to appear in the host plant.